 Check out our youtube page for ideas for fun and productive activities to do with your children over the summer!
 The videos are available in Amharic, Arabic, Burmese, English, French, Karen, Karenni, Kinyarwanda/Kirundi, Nepali, Spanish, and Swahili.

-The Aurora Public Schools Welcome Center serves the immigrant and refugee students and their families across Aurora Public Schools (APS).
-APS Welcome Center was established in 2015 with the goals of; assisting refugee and immigrant students and their families in adjustment to APS schools, and; increasing academic success of refugee and immigrant students through targeted programming.
-The APSWC is privileged to work with the diverse APS student population speaking over 130 different languages.
+The Aurora Public Schools Welcome Center (APSWC) strives to make the transition for new immigrant and refugee students to Aurora Public Schools (APS) as comfortable and successful as possible.
+The APSWC was established in 2015 with the goals of assisting refugee and immigrant students and their families with adjusting to APS schools and increasing the academic success of refugee and immigrant students through targeted programming.
+The APSWC is privileged to work with the diverse students comprising the APS population, who speak over 130 different languages.

 In collaboration with Asian Pacific Development Center and Aurora Mental Health, the APS Welcome Center is running 8 different Student Engagement Groups for immigrant and refugee students in 7 different APS schools.
 This group supports students coming from different countries with their adjustment to a new school environment.
 Students engage in activities about diversity and culture, make connections to how life was different and similar back in their home countries, and explore other questions of friendships and support systems.
 We are pleased to partner with Asian Pacific Development Center (APDC) and Aurora Mental Health to be able to engage our students in this work!

 Newcomer families came together to learn more about parenting strategies and expectations in the United States.
 The attendees had the opportunity to participate in various workshops and ask questions related to parenting.
 Thank you to DAVA for taking care of the students and to all of our wonderful volunteers whose hard work made this workshop a success!